sg893052/sonic-buildimage/devops/telemetry/SONiC Threshold feature spec.md

 6. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for queue unicast buffer on port once traffic is started.
 7. Verify if a threshold on a queue multicast buffer of a port can be configured successfully.
 8. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for queue multicast buffer on port once traffic is started.
+9. Verify if a threshold on a ingress service pool buffer of a port can be configured successfully.
+10. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for ingress service pool buffer on port once traffic is started.
+11. Verify if a threshold on a egress service pool buffer of a port can be configured successfully.
+12. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for egress service pool buffer on port once traffic is started.
+13. Verify if a threshold on a ingress service pool buffer globally can be configured successfully.
+14. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for ingress service pool buffer globally once traffic is started.
+15. Verify if a threshold on a egress service pool buffer globally can be configured successfully.
+16. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for egress service pool buffer globally once traffic is started.
+17. Verify if a threshold on a device buffer can be configured successfully.
+18. Verify if a threshold breach event gets generated by SAI and an entry is populated in THRESHOLD\_BREACH table for device buffer once traffic is started.
-9. Verify that there is no crash encountered at any of the layers with an invalid threshold configuration.
+19. Verify that there is no crash encountered at any of the layers with an invalid threshold configuration.
-10. Verify that an invalid configuration is rejected gracefully at appropriate layers.
+20. Verify that an invalid configuration is rejected gracefully at appropriate layers.

 ## Negative test cases
 1. Verify if CLI throws an error if the threshold value is <1% or >100%.